todormladenov/Food-diary/README.md

 * Home page.
 * Login up page.
 * Register up page.
-* Food Catalog - page of created foods of the registered user.
+* Food Catalog - page of created foods.
 * Diary page for each day of the year - Page where users can add and remove foods for their meals for certain days.
 * Add food to Diary page - This page allows users to search for specific foods and add them to their daily diary.
 * Create food - Create view for food.